lbl-neutrino/larpixSlowControls/README.md

 **Larpix Slow Controls**
-This code creates a GUI monitoring controls in the Larpix cryostat at Lbl, including:
+The code in this repository creates a user interface for monitoring controls in the Larpix cryostat at Lbl, including:

 (i) level of liquid,

 (ii) temperature at cryostat bottom, bucket bottom, cryostat top plate, and 3 optional temperature sensors which can be placed on test subjects

 **To monitor the control sensors in the Larpix lab:**